-Alone.
-I like to forage alone.
-I carry bear spray and obviously carry my mushroom knife and now my favourite way to pick mushrooms is in solitude.
+I love to forage for mushrooms as well as other wild edibles.
+I carry bear spray and my mushroom knife revel in the quiet and solitude.
 Sometimes I enjoy the complete quiet and tranquility of the forest, breathing in the moist, vegetal air.
 Other times I need to drown out traffic noises (or my internal voice) and I throw on a podcast as I walk.
 Soft moss dampens footsteps adding to the peaceful feeling.
 An hour or so later, I feel lighter, happier and more centered.

 I can get obsessive about mushroom picking.
 I often go out with the intention of just getting enough for dinner and end up with hours worth of mushroom cleaning and processing.
 No complaints here though, I love being able to have wild mushrooms all winter and know my future self will thank me.